david-vazquez/keras_zoo/README.md

  1. Generate a public dataset that allows to perform different experiments
  2. Test a set of baselines for this dataset
   1, Jorge's published methods
-  2. Deep learning methods: FCN8 y UNET
+  2. Deep learning methods: FCN8 & UNET

 ## Dataset
  1. Two datasets with: 300 and 612 color and fully annotated frames